 -Identity defines the DNS FQDN of the group of Conferencing Nodes that belong to this trusted application pool.
-In this example, it is eu-px.example.com, which must also be configured in DNS.
+In this example, it is confpool-eu.vc.example.com, which must also be configured in DNS.

 -ComputerFqdn defines the DNS FQDN of the first node in the trusted application pool.